This magnificent reptile lives in saltwater coastal areas, freshwater rivers and swamps in Australia, South East Asia and Sri Lanka.

-Trade in their skins is controlled by international law (CITES) and crocodile farming has reduced pressure on the wild populations resulting in their numbers recovering in many areas.
+Trade in crocodile skins is controlled by international law (CITES) and crocodile farming has reduced pressure on the wild populations resulting in their numbers recovering in many areas.
+However they also face threats of hunting and habitat loss.

 - Latin Name: Crocodylus porosus